 Educated in Sweden, Germany, Austria, England and the United States, Helena specialized in linguistics, including studies at the University of London and at MIT.
 Since 1975, she has worked with the people of Ladakh, or “Little Tibet”, to find ways of enabling their culture to meet the modern world without sacrificing social and ecological values.
 For these efforts she was awarded the Right Livelihood Award, or ‘Alternative Nobel Prize’.
 She was awarded the prestigious Goi Peace Prize in 2012.

-Helena is the founder and director of Local Futures/International Society for Ecology and Culture (ISEC) and The International Alliance for Localization (IAL).
+Helena is the founder and director of Local Futures and The International Alliance for Localization (IAL).
 Based in the US and UK, with subsidiaries in Germany and Australia, Local Futures examines the root causes of our current social and environmental crises, while promoting more sustainable and equitable patterns of living in both North and South.
 Helena is also a founding member of the International Commission on the Future of Food and Agriculture, the International Forum on Globalization and the Global Ecovillage Network.
+See also: Helena Norberg-Hodge on Wikipedia.